sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerHypervisorAlert.md

   * MetadataMap (System.Collections.Generic.Dictionary&lt;string, string&gt;) Metadata for this hypervisor alert.

-  * Metric (Citrix.Broker.Admin.SDK.AlertMetric) The metric this alert relates to: Cpu, Memory, Network or Disk.
+  * Metric (Citrix.Broker.Admin.SDK.AlertMetric) The metric this alert relates to: Cpu, Memory, Network, Disk, HostConnection or HostReboot.

   * Severity (Citrix.Broker.Admin.SDK.AlertSeverity) Severity of the alert (Red or Yellow).
 Red is more serious than Yellow.